Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning

-Suppose the system is a linear MDP, where $\mathcal{S}_g$ and $\mathcal{S}_l$ are infinite compact sets.
-By a reduction from \cite{ren2024scalablespectralrepresentationsnetwork} and using function approximation to learn the spectral features $\phi_k$ for $\hat{Q}_k$, we derive a performance guarantee for the learned policy $\pi_k^\est$, where the optimality gap decays with $k$.
+The existence of $\phi:\cS\times\cA\to\R^d$ implies one can estimate the $Q$-function of any policy as a linear function.
+This assumption is commonly used in policy iteration algorithms \cite{pmlr-v119-lattimore20a,wang2023centralizedtrainingdecentralizedexecution}, and allows one to obtain sample complexity bounds that are independent of $|\cS_l|$ and $|\cA_l|$.
+Finally, as is standard in RL, we assume bounded feature-norms \citep{tkachuk2023efficientplanningcombinatorialaction}: \begin{assumption}[Bounded features] We assume that $\|\phi(s,a)\|_2\leq 1$ for all $(s,a)\in\cS\times\cA$. \end{assumption} Then, through a reduction from \citet{zhang2023provable,ren2024scalablespectralrepresentationsnetwork} that uses function approximation to learn the spectral features $\phi_k$ for $\hat{Q}_k$, we derive a performance guarantee for the learned policy $\pi_k^\est$, where the optimality gap decays with $k$.